liupeng311/MSIPep/README.md

 ## 4.1 Module 1 : Preprocessing of RNA-seq data and detection of mutation sites; HLA typing analysis
 ```
 python rna_mut_pep.py -1 /patn/to/sample_1.fastq -2 /path/to/sample_2.fastq -t 16 --filter_col1 col1 --filter_col2 col2 --threshold 0.05
+#or
+python run_mut_pep.py -1 /path/to/sample_1.fastq -2 /path/to/sample_2.fastq -n1 /path/to/normal_1.fastq -n2 /path/to/normal_2.fastq -t 16 --filter_col1 12 --filter_col2 13 --threshold 0.05
 #eg.
 python rna_mut_pep.py -1 sample_R1.fastq -2 sample_R2.fastq -t 16  --filter_col1 12  --filter_col2 13  --threshold 0.05
 ```
-Output the results of RNAseq data preprocessing and mutation detection.
-Please select the appropriate annotation database and specify the column (col) value in the table above.
-The threshold is based on the cancer incidence rate of the regional population.
+Output the results of RNA-seq data preprocessing and variant calling.
+If RNA-seq data from the patient’s normal tissue is available, please specify the parameters "-n1" and "-n2" to denote the respective paired-end sequencing reads; the pipeline will then perform mutation detection utilizing both normal and tumor datasets.
+In the absence of normal tissue data, omit the "-n1" and "-n2" parameters, and the script will default to using the reference genome for variant identification.
+Additionally, select the appropriate annotation database and designate the corresponding column (col) value from the aforementioned table.
+The filtering threshold must be calibrated based on the cancer incidence rate of the local population.

 ## 4.2 Module 2 : Preprocessing of mass spectrometry (MS) data and *de novo* sequencing
 ```